rancher/docs/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 If you have a Docker installation of Rancher, the node running the Rancher server should be separate from your downstream clusters.

-In Kubernetes installations of Rancher, the Rancher server cluster should also be separate from the user clusters.
+Whilst technically possible, running other workloads or microservices in the same Kubernetes cluster that Rancher is installed on invalidates the Rancher Support SLA.
+Due to that, the Rancher server cluster must be separate from the user / downstream clusters to fulfill the Rancher SLA.

 ![Separation of Rancher Server from User Clusters]({{<baseurl>}}/img/rancher/rancher-architecture-separation-of-rancher-server.svg)